redpesk-samples/signal-composer-plugins-demo-n2k/docs/demo-n2k/demo-n2k.md

 # redpesk@marine demo: from sea to cloud

-The redpesk@marine demo is a showcase of how developing in a redpesk® environment can be convenient for continuous integration purpose.
+The redpesk@marine demo is a showcase of how developing in a redpesk environment can be convenient for continuous integration purpose.

 ## Introduction
 The goal of the demo is, starting from a Wired Wind, to store and access its data, in order to keep an eye on the wind evolution while navigating.